graphql-rust/juniper/RELEASING.md

 1. All public workspace crates should be released and all share the same release level ("patch", "minor", "major"). _These commands take the form `release-[whatever]`._

 2. A subset of workspace crates need to be released, or not all crate releases share the same release level. _These commands start with `release-skip-[whatever]`._

+**All release commands must be run from the root directory of the repository.**

 ## Determine new release level